-- I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5) - b.
+- b.
 Other State Requirement for Cost Sharing.
-Specify whether the State imposes a premium, enrollment fee or similar cost sharing on waiver participants.
-Select one: - No. The State does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants. - Yes.
-The State imposes a premium, enrollment fee or similar cost-sharing arrangement.
+Specify whether the state imposes a premium, enrollment fee or similar cost sharing on waiver participants.
+Select one: - No. The state does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants. - O Yes.
+The state imposes a premium, enrollment fee or similar cost-sharing arrangement.